Visit Shanghai: 1-day Itinerary of the Megapolis

 If you are at the People’s Square on the weekend, you will also be able to witness the most fascinating thing I have seen in a while – the marriage market.

 When I read about it in the guides for Shanghai, I was simply amazed.
-I thought it would be just at a small corner of the People’s square, several old people quietly talking to each other, so I didn’t pay much attention to it and didn’t search for detailed information about it.
+I thought it would be just at a small corner of the People’s Square, several old people quietly talking to each other, so I didn’t pay much attention to it and didn’t search for detailed information about it.
 But apparently I was wrong.
 I definitely didn’t expect what I saw.

 Walking around the square, we stumbled upon the rows of colorful umbrellas with papers on them.
 First, we had no idea what it was about.
 Then we saw the papers, although in Chinese, you could see the numbers, like 81, 165, etc. People were checking the signs thoroughly and stopping and talking to each other.
 Some young people were smiling, while looking at the papers on umbrellas, that made us even more interested to understand what was going on.